Fast-Growing Career Sectors in Washington State

 - Management analysts—10,659 openings; $51.11 per hour

 - Market research analysts and marketing specialists—8,853 openings; $40.13 per hour

 - Human resources specialists—7,153 openings; $35.46 per hour

 3. Information and Communication Technology

 Washington has a booming information and communication technology (ICT) sector.
-In fact, the Seattle-Tacoma corridor has experienced 45.5-percent growth in the number of tech jobs from 2001 to 2013.8 And it is projected that, going forward, the tech sector will create jobs at a faster rate than post-secondary institutions can produce qualified graduates for those new jobs.
+And it is projected that, going forward, the tech sector will create jobs at a faster rate than post-secondary institutions can produce qualified graduates for those new jobs.

-As of 2013, there were more than 8,600 companies within the tech sector that reported total revenue of almost $37 billion.
-And IT companies produce a huge economic spin-off.
-For every new tech worker that is hired, 4.4 additional jobs are created within the greater economy—both inside and outside of the tech sector.9 So if you are passionate about technology and want to capitalize on the amazing opportunities within the ICT sector, then you might want to consider Washington State colleges that can begin preparing you for one of the careers listed below.
+As of 2019, more than 12,000 companies operate within the tech sector, and they employ more than 220,000 people.10 So if you are passionate about technology and want to capitalize on the amazing opportunities, then consider Washington State colleges that can begin preparing you for one of the careers listed below.

 4. Personal Care and Service

 The personal care and service industry is essential because it provides many of the personal support services that Washington residents seek.
 And as the workforce grows, the demand for personal care and service professionals typically becomes stronger.
 Having more people working and moving here means that more people are in need of haircuts, manicures, skincare services, personal trainers, pet care, dog trainers, and daycare providers for children.
 There are certainly a lot of opportunities for you to consider!